Library as a Lived Space / Reunion + Repertory + Rituals | Conceptualised by Kaur Chimuk

-For the cohort, the programming is conceptualise into two halves.
+The programming is conceptualise into two halves for the cohort.
 The first half will be more inclusive and incubative, with participants mapped through an open call.
 Participants will be expected to commit to the first seven reading sessions.
 Sessions will take place twice a month, alongside a running blog that serves as an elaborative space for reflection.
-In the Second half will be more open—inviting folx from the extended circle, including associates and temporary readers.
+The Second half will be more open—inviting participants from extended circles, including associates and temporary readers.
 This phase will also include seven reading sessions.

 Final date for application : April 18, 2026